XeonXE534/Kitsunari/README.md

 ## Notes

+- Resolution is dictated by the provider. **Most streams are 1080 or higher, NOT RECOMMENDED IF YOU HAVE A SLOW CONNECTION OR LIMITED DATA PLAN.**
 - UI styling is rough – expect wonky layouts, broken CSS and all of that
 - Some minor bugs may exist (search, playback)
 - Only Linux fully supported